What Makes Up An Industrial Safety Gate?

 The reason we do not include a latch on the safety gate is two-fold: Safety and Function.

-Safety gates are used in areas where you are at height, typically climbing on, through, or over a ladder.
+Self-closing safety gates are used in areas where you are at height, typically climbing on, through, or over a ladder.
 Being at height, you are already at high risk of falling.
 Adding a mechanism to the gate that you would need to fidget with to gain access to safety negates its purpose.

 Imagine you are 30’ off the ground, the wind is howling, you have tools strapped to your belt, and now need to exit the ladder.
-Would you rather just push and have the gate open or would you instead want to pause, take your hands off the ladder to open a latch, then walk through?
+Would you rather just push and have the gate open or would you instead want to pause, take your hands off the ladder to open a latch, then walkthrough?

 The self-closing hinge is specific to its function and purpose.
 Latches require human interaction.
 Self-closing hinges do not.
 This is a safety device designed to save your life in a hairy situation.
 The more we can reduce human interaction the safer you will be.